Can lithium batteries leak? Revealing the truth and tips for safe use

 Proper disposal

 When disposing of lithium batteries, do not throw them in the regular trash.
-Instead, take them to designated battery recycling centers or follow local battery disposal regulations.
+Instead, take them to designated battery recycling centers or follow local regulations regarding battery disposal.

 By following these precautions, you can minimize the risk of leakage and ensure safe use of lithium batteries.

-The possible reasons for the leakage of various types of lithium batteries
+The possible reasons for the leakage of different types of lithium batteries

 Cylindrical lithium battery

-For cylindrical lithium batteries, two main reasons for leaks are excessive internal pressure and inadequate external packaging.
+In cylindrical lithium batteries, two main reasons for leaks are excessive internal pressure and inadequate outer packaging.

 During the battery manufacturing process, the following problems may cause battery leakage:

-• Inadequate or faulty welding of the battery case and cover, resulting in unsealed weld spots or cracks in the welds.
+- Inadequate or faulty welding of battery casing and cover, resulting in unsealed welds or cracks in the welds.

-• Loose or poorly riveted positive electrode on the cap, resulting in gaps and inadequate elasticity of the insulating gasket, which is also susceptible to corrosion and aging.
+- Loose or poorly riveted positive electrode to the cap, resulting in gaps and inappropriate elasticity of the insulating gasket, which is also susceptible to corrosion and aging.

-Leakage may occur during use of the battery for the following reasons:
+Battery leakage may occur during use for the following reasons:

-• Use of non-original batteries with too high a voltage or current.
+- Use of non-original batteries with too high voltage or current.

-• Frequent physical impact on the battery during normal use, which may weaken the internal structure.
+- Frequent physical impacts on the battery during normal use, which can weaken the internal structure.

-• Unusual charging methods such as overcharging or high current discharge may damage the battery's high current protection system.
+- Unusual charging methods such as overcharging or high-current discharging can damage the battery's high-current protection system.

 The packaging process is crucial for sealing lithium batteries in bags as it directly affects their performance.

-To understand the main causes of lithium pouch battery leakage, we need to analyze the specific type of leakage.
-In general, the causes of aluminum-plastic film leaks can be divided into three categories:
+To understand the main causes of leakage in lithium pouch batteries, we need to analyze the specific type of leakage.
+In general, the causes of leakage in aluminum-plastic film can be divided into three categories:

 (1) Chemical corrosion

-• HF is highly corrosive and can damage the aluminum plastic foils, liquid collectors and cathode materials.
+- HF is highly corrosive and can damage aluminum-plastic foils, liquid collectors and cathode materials.

 (2) Electrochemical corrosion

-• a) Ion short circuit: An ion short circuit channel forms between the aluminum layer of the aluminum plastic film and the anode.
+- a) Ion short circuit: An ion short circuit channel forms between the aluminum layer of the aluminum-plastic foil and the anode.

-• b) Electronic short circuit: The aluminum layer of the aluminum plastic film forms an electronic short circuit channel with the anode.
+- b) Electronic short circuit: The aluminum layer of the aluminum-plastic foil forms an electronic short circuit channel with the anode.

 (3) Physical reasons

-• Overcharging, excessive discharging and high temperature use.
+- Overcharging, excessive discharging and use at high temperatures.

-How to tell if a lithium battery is leaking or not?
+How do you know if a lithium battery is leaking or not?

 There are a few methods to determine whether a lithium battery is leaking or not: